bensheldon/good_job/README.md

 1. Commit the migration files and resulting `db/schema.rb` changes.
 1. Deploy the code, run the migrations against the production database, and restart server/worker processes.

+#### Upgrading v3 to v4

+GoodJob v4 changes how job and job execution records are stored in the database; moving from job and executions being commingled in the `good_jobs` table to separately and discretely storing job executions in `good_job_executions`.
+To safely upgrade, all unfinished jobs must use the new format.
+This change was introduced in GoodJob [v3.15.4 (April 2023)](https://github.com/bensheldon/good_job/releases/tag/v3.15.4), so your application is likely ready-to-upgrade already if you have kept up with GoodJob updates.

+**⚠️GoodJob v4.0.0 and v3.99 have not yet been released, though you can still prepare for the upgrade.**

+To upgrade:

+1. ~~Upgrade to v3.99.x, following the minor version upgrade process, running any remaining database migrations (rails g good_job:update) and addressing deprecation warnings.~~ (Not yet released)
+1. Check if your application is safe to upgrade to the new job record format by running either:
+    - In a production console, run `GoodJob.v4_ready?` which should return `true` when safely upgradable.
+    - Or, when connected to the production database verify that `SELECT COUNT(*) FROM "good_jobs" WHERE finished_at IS NULL AND is_discrete IS NOT TRUE` returns `0`

+    If not all unfinished jobs are stored in the new format, either wait to upgrade until those jobs finish or discard them.
+Not waiting could prevent those jobs from successfully running when upgrading to v4.
+1. ~~Upgrade from v3.99.x to v4.x~~ (Not yet released)

+Notable changes:

+- Only supports Rails 6.1+, CRuby 3.0+ and JRuby 9.4+, Postgres 12+.
+Rails 6.0 is no longer supported.
+CRuby 2.6 and 2.7 are no longer supported.
+JRuby 9.3 is no longer supported.
+- Changes job `priority` to give smaller numbers higher priority (default: `0`), in accordance with Active Job's definition of priority.
+- Enqueues and executes jobs via the `GoodJob::Job` model instead of `GoodJob::Execution`
+- Setting `config.good_job.cleanup_interval_jobs`, `GOOD_JOB_CLEANUP_INTERVAL_JOBS`, `config.good_job.cleanup_interval_seconds`, or `GOOD_JOB_CLEANUP_INTERVAL_SECONDS` to `nil` or `""` no longer disables count- or time-based cleanups.
+Set to `false` to disable, or `-1` to run a cleanup after every job execution.

 #### Upgrading v2 to v3